NoushinN/noushinn.github.io/pro_activities.md

 - **2021:** Advisor at Canadian Association of Postdoctoral Scholars ([CAPS](https://www.caps-acsp.ca/en/about-us/))
 - **2021:** Participating Member at International Consortium of Research Staff Associations (ICORSAs)
-- **2020-2021:** Expert assessment of applications submitted to Health  advisor on scientific methodology and merit
+- **2020-2021:** Expert assessment of applications submitted to Health Canada for funding on scientific methodology and merit
 - **2020-2021:** Experimentation Works advisor at Treasury baord of Canada (EW2) initiative
 - **2020:** Vice Chair of Survey and Data at Canadian Association of Postdoctoral Scholars    ([CAPS](https://www.caps-acsp.ca/en/about-us/)), developing analytics, methodologies, and partnerships
 - **2020:** Fellowship adjudication committee at Mitacs Inc., evaluating Canadian Science Policy Fellowship applications